phel-lang/phel-lang/doc/content/documentation/namespaces.md

 Before a Phel module can be used, it has to be imported with the keyword `:require`.
 Once imported, the module can be accessed by its name followed by a slash and the name of the public function or value.

-eg. A module named `util` is defined in the `hello-world` namespace.
+eg. Given, a module `util` is defined in the namespace `hello-world`.

 ```phel
 (ns hello-world\util)